Gift-World/Phase-3-Code-Challenge-2/README.md

 ## Description :
- - This project simulates a simple coffee shop system.
-It allows for the management of customers, coffee types, and orders.
-Customers can place orders for coffee, and the system keeps track of which customers have ordered which coffee, as well as the orders placed for each coffee.
+ - This is a simple coffee shop application that allows for the management of customers, coffee types, and orders.
+ - Customers can place orders for coffee, and the application keeps track of which customers have ordered which coffee, as well as the orders placed for each coffee.

  ## Features